wdgstl/ds2002-course/practice/11-datasci-sql/README.md

 ## Load Data from SQL Files

-1. Open the `practice/11-datasci-sql` directory and open `data.sql`.
+1. Open the `data.sql` script and read the SQL commands it contains.
-2. Let's browse the contents of the file.
-3. How do we run a script using the command-line?
+2. To insert SQL data fromo a `.sql` script via the command-line:

+    ```
+    mysql -h $DBHOST -u$DBUSER -p$DBPASS db-name < script.sql
+    ```

+    Be sure to update the commands above specifying your own `db-name` and pointing to the correct `.sql` file.

 ## Practice with SQL queries in the CLI